 1949 Zao was awarded first prize in a drawing competition.

 1951 Zao visited Switzerland on the occasion of an exhibition of his engravings and there discovered the work of Paul Klee who was inspired by Chinese art.
 This event was to have a very important and lasting effect on Zao.

 1953 Over the next two years an incredible change took place in the paintings of Zao Wou-ki.
 He later commented, “My painting became illegible.
-Still life and flowers were no longer there.
-I was tending towards an imaginary, indecipherable writing.”
+Still, life and flowers were no longer there.
+I was tending towards imaginary, indecipherable writing.”

 1957 This year and part of 1958 Zao spent travelling.
 While in New York visiting his brother, Zao met the art dealer Samuel Kootz and signed a contract to exhibit with him.
 He also met several artists who were to become his close friends, including Guston, Baziotes, Franz Kline, and Hans Hoffman.
 He was attracted to the freshness and spontaneity of American painting and the New York School.